f5devcentral/f5-101-lab-kubernetes/docs/f5-asp-and-f5-kube-proxy/f5-asp-and-kube-proxy-deployment.rst

 	kubectl create -f f5-asp-daemonset.yaml

 Here the ASP should be deployed automatically.
-You should have as many ASP instances launched as nodes you have in your kubernetes cluster (in the UDF blueprint, it's three - 3).
+You should have as many ASP instances launched as kubernetes systems you have in your kubernetes cluster (in the UDF blueprint, it's three - 3).
 You can validate this with the following commands:

 ::